-Insights in hand, we developed an aspirational, forward-thinking foundation to build on.
-With all the nuts and bolts in place, we developed a new brand position, messaging architecture, tone of voice, and renewed energy in the organization’s mission.more strategy
+Insights in hand, we developed an aspirational, forward-thinking foundation to build on, with all the nuts and bolts in place: a new brand position, messaging architecture, tone of voice, and a renewed energy in the organization’s mission.more of our work

 Building on the new brand foundation, we created a visual identity that’s current and consistent across all of CCA’s sub-branches and platforms.
-Bold colours, a streamlined logo, and diverse photography all reflect the state of the industry as it is today: innovative and driven by technology.more brand
+Bold colours, a streamlined logo, and diverse photography all reflect the state of the industry as it is today: innovative and driven by technology.more of our work

 We dressed a diverse group of actors – representing the demographic and ethnic diversity of the constructions industry’s workforce – in hi-vis clothing with a twist.
 Because, after all, construction labour and trades are only part of the story.
 An industry built on technology, innovation, and creativity – now that’s a story worth telling.